The Physical Layer (Layer 1) of the OSI Model

 - Advantages:

-- Self-synchronizing: Devices can detect bit boundaries without a separate clock signal.
+- Self-synchronizing: Devices detect bit boundaries without a separate clock signal.

 - Noise-resistant: Less affected by signal degradation.